Peter Hancock (bishop): Episcopal ministry

 Hancock was consecrated as a bishop at St Paul's Cathedral on 21 September 2010, and welcomed as Bishop of Basingstoke at Winchester Cathedral on 2 October 2010.

 On 10 December 2013, it was announced that Hancock would become Bishop of Bath and Wells in 2014.
 Initially it was stated that, unlike his predecessors, he would not live in the Bishop's Palace.
 However, that decision was later reversed.
 His election as Bishop of Bath and Wells was confirmed on 4 March 2014 and he was installed at Wells Cathedral on 7 June 2014.
 From 2016 to 2020, he was additionally lead bishop for safeguarding in the Church of England.

-Since August 2020, Hancock has been on leave while undergoing treatment for cancer.
+From August 2020, Hancock was on leave while undergoing treatment for cancer.
 It was announced in March 2021 that he was recovering from leukaemia but would be taking retirement on medical grounds; a farewell service was held on 22 May 2021.
 He retired to Surrey.